rthalley/dnspython/doc/rdata-subclasses.rst

       A ``bytes``, the data (the content of the RR is opaque as far as the DNS is concerned).

+.. autoclass:: dns.rdtypes.IN.HTTPS.HTTPS
+   :members:

+   .. attribute:: priority

+      An ``int``, the unsigned 16-bit integer priority.

+   .. attribute:: target

+      A ``dns.name.Name``, the target name.

+   .. attribute:: params

+      A ``dict[dns.rdtypes.svcbbase.ParamKey, dns.rdtypes.svcbbase.Param]``, the
+      parameters.
+See the dedicated section :ref:`svcb-https-params` below for more information on the parameter types.

 .. autoclass:: dns.rdtypes.IN.IPSECKEY.IPSECKEY
    :members: